-Why Visit?
 Built as a railway station in 1900 along the River Seine and converted into a museum in 1986, Musée d’Orsay is home to many artworks of France’s great impressionists.
 If you love art history you’ll appreciate timeless paintings and sculptures by Monet, Cézanne, Degas, Manet, and Renoir gracing the walls and hallways.

 TIP: Use Entrance C to enter with your pre-purchased ticket and avoid the queue.

-One final (and important) TIP:
+One final (and important) tip about popular Europe attractions

 If your attraction has a free entry day, AVOID it like the plague!
 Every man and his dog decides to save money doing it this way but in turn spend much of their time lining up to get in.
 Your crucial travel time worth much more than that.
 You’ll get more out of your trip travelling The Invisible Tourist way.